-At approximately on Monday, July 22, 1957, at the intersection of Rosecrans Avenue and Sepulveda Boulevard, El Segundo Police Officers Richard Phillips and Milton Curtis observed a car run the red light.Officer Curtis and Officer Phillips pursued the vehicle until the suspect pulled over near Pacific Avenue, a semi-rural road fringed with trees, fields and a large oil refinery.
+At approximately 1:24AM on July 22, 1957, at the intersection of Rosecrans Ave/Sepulveda Blvd, El Segundo, police officers Richard Phillips and Milton Curtis observed a car run the red light.
+Officers Phillips and Curtis pursued the vehicle until the suspect pulled over on Rosecrans near Palm Ave, a semi-rural road fringed with trees, fields, and a large oil refinery.

-Unbeknownst to the officers, the car was, in fact, stolen and the suspect had just raped a teenage girl after holding two couples at gunpoint about five miles from their current location.
+Unbeknownst to the officers, the car was, in fact, stolen and the suspect had just kidnapped and robbed two couples at gunpoint, raping one of the teenage girls about five miles from their current location.

-Hundreds of police officers and citizens from El Segundo and the neighboring communities scoured the area all night.
+Hundreds of police officers and citizens from El Segundo and the neighboring communities scoured the area throughout the night.
 They found the stolen car, but there was no sign of the suspect.
 The killer had escaped capture.

-Twenty-eight-year-old Officer Richard Phillips and his twenty-five-year-old partner, Officer Milton Curtis, were both happily married with a total of five children between them at the time of their brutal murders.
+Twenty-eight year old officer Richard Phillips and his twenty-five year old partner, Officer Milton Curtis, were both happily married with a total of five children between them at the time of their brutal murders.

-Over 46 years later, in September 2002, a false lead encouraged investigators to enter the prints taken at the crime scene in 1957 into the Federal Bureau of Investigation’s fingerprint database.
-In a matter of minutes the print led investigators to Gerald F. Mason, who was arrested for burglary in 1956 in South Carolina.
+Over 45 years later, in September 2002, a false lead resulted in investigators entering the prints taken at the crime scene in 1957 into the recently created Federal Bureau of Investigations fingerprint database.
+In a matter of minutes the prints led investigators to Gerald F. Mason, who had been arrested for burglary in 1956 in South Carolina.
 It was the only time he had ever been arrested, and it was the only record they had on file.

-On January 29, 2003, Gerald F. Mason was arrested for the murders of El Segundo Police Officers Richard Phillips and Milton Curtis.
-Mason still had the scar from the wounds he sustained from Officer Phillips before he died.
-Mason later plead guilty in a LosAnglesCounty court and was sentenced to two consecutive life terms.
+On January 29, 2003, Gerald F. Mason was arrested in Columbia, South Carolina, for the murders of El Segundo police officers Richard Phillips and Milton Curtis.
+Mason still had the scar from the wound he suffered from Officer Phillips before he died.
+Mason later pled guilty in a Los Angeles County court and was sentenced to two consecutive life terms.